-As part of the University of Arkansas Graduate School, the Environmental Dynamics Program (ENDY) offers a Doctor of Philosophy (Ph.D.) degree in Environmental Dynamics.
-This handbook describes admissions and degree requirements and includes an example schedule as a guide to earning the degree.
+As part of the University of Arkansas Graduate School, the Environmental Dynamics Program (ENDY) offers a Master of Science degree in Environmental Dynamics and Doctor of Philosophy (Ph.D.) degree in Environmental Dynamics.
+This handbook describes admissions and degree requirements and includes an example schedule as a guide to earning your degree.
 You are expected to be familiar with the handbook contents as they apply to your program of studies.